nickdavila/LAE-ML-Classification/research/README.md

 # Secondary Research

-This folder is going to contain all the papers/courses/etc I have/will read to help me complete the project
+This folder is going to contain all the papers/courses/etc I have/will read to help me complete the project.
+It will also includes general notes and useful resources I find throughout my project

 ## Papers/journals TO READ: